chihchun/ansible-ubuntu-pc/README.md

     > ./run-task.sh u-xps-13-7390.local roles/desktop-focal/tasks/dropbox.yaml

 ## How to play
-- Install ansiable
+- Install ansiable on your workstation.
     > apt install ansible
 - Deploy Ubuntu on a fresh-installed machine.
+The mDNS/avahi is enabled by default on Ubuntu, please remember the host name you set during the installation.
-- Ensure if the machine is avaialbile on the zeroconf.
+- Ensure if the machine is avaialbile on the mDNS, by checking it's IP of  the hostname. (the hostname in this sample is xps-13-7390)
     > avahi-resolve -n -4 -v xps-13-7390.local
 - Copy the ssh key to the target machine with ssh-copy-id
     > ssh-copy-id u@xps-13-7390.local: